zOrOjUrO/pySX127x-mMPLR/README.md

 LED external with 1k ohm or 330ohm (optional)

 ### Use
-Now you can start LORA_SERVER.py or LORA_CLIENT.py
+Now you can start LORA_SERVER or LORA_CLIENT (encrypted or non-encripted).
 To work, there must be another LORA_SERVER or LORA_CLIENT running on another device (Raspberry Pi or Arduino)

 For example, if you are running on an [Arduino the LORA_CLIENT](https://github.com/rpsreal/LoRa_Ra-02_Arduino/blob/master/LORA_CLIENT.ino) then start the [LORA_SERVER.py on Raspberry Pi](https://github.com/rpsreal/pySX127x/blob/master/LORA_SERVER.py) like this: